-In conjunction with our partners, we are one of the leading marine and terrestrial data collection organizations in Seychelles.
-We help local organizations execute projects that they do not have the manpower to do alone.
+In conjunction with our partners, we are one of the leading marine and terrestrial data collection organisations in Seychelles.
+We help local organisations execute projects that they do not have the manpower to do alone.

-Volunteering with GVI not only allows you to participate on programs assisting disadvantaged communities or endangered ecosystems but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
+Volunteering with GVI not only allows you to participate in programmes assisting disadvantaged communities or endangered ecosystems, but it also offers wonderful opportunities to travel in the local area in your downtime or further afield either before or after your programme.
 Below is some information on trips and travel options in the Seychelles.

 Optional Side Trips

-Public transport is cheap and frequent and all parts of Mahe can be explored easily by catching a bus.
-Many volunteers spend happy times bouncing around the island roads on buses taking in the beautiful scenery whilst enjoying the company of locals going about their daily business.
+Public transport is cheap and frequent and many parts of Praslin can be explored easily by catching a bus.

 Further Travelling Opportunities